ford442/b3hd/README.md

 ----
 SEE B3HD IN ACTION!

 Visit https://b3hd.1ink.us for my project.
-A batch of videos selected from Adobe's Behance.net catalog.
+B3HD used on a batch of videos selected from Adobe's Behance.net catalog.